roweyerboat/roweyerboat.github.io/_posts/2020-04-14-fun_with_multicomparisons.markdown

 Second we run the ANOVA test using statsmodel library (sm)
 ![](https://i.imgur.com/dmb6BU5l.png)

-We can see from the output that our p-value is large and so even if there's statistical significance between discounted and nondiscounted orders.
-There isn't a statistical significance of how much is ordered and  the level of discount.
+We can see from the output that our p-value is large and so even if there's statistical significance between discounted and nondiscounted orders there isn't a statistical significance of how much is ordered and  the level of discount.
 If we want to investigate further we can run a Tukey test.
-This output shows us comparison of each observation with each of the others.
+This test compares each mean with the other means to see if there is a significant difference.

 ![](https://i.imgur.com/tIXzg9kl.png)

 Once again, each comparison fails to show a significant difference in the discount level and the order size.